 Why is good attendance important?

-Ringing or texting on the first morning of all absences with the reason and saying when your child will return.
+- Ringing or using the app on the first morning of all absences with the reason and saying when your child will return.

-If your child suffers from a long term illness or condition please talk to Jeanette so that we can complete a health care plan together.
+- If your child suffers from a long term illness or condition please talk to Sandra so that we can complete a health care plan together.

 We value you continued support in helping us to maintain high standards.